itsamrit/itsamrit/README.md

 Install docker to  make copy the environment in devcontainer.

 You dont need to install anything to open a repo having devcontainer.
 Just open in codespace it will automatically setup all environment written in devcontainer.

+Note: If company repo is showing in your "Top repo", it doesnt mean u need to directlly work on it.
+It only means you have either opened a issue,commented or pull reequest.